-"Shud up Piper."
+"Shud up, Piper."
 He glanced around behind me as I smiled.
-"Is today moving day?"
+"Is today movin' day?"

 "Yes it is."
 I nodded looking around inside behind him.
 "Did you have a little too much fun with Jim, Jack, and Jose last night?"

-"That's none of your concern."
+"That's none of yer concern."
 His bloodshot eyes blinked and quietly cursed the light.
-"Where's your luggage?"
+"Where's yer luggage?"

 "On the other side of the portal to my room."
 I leaned forward and sniffed.
 "You smell like Jack Daniels."

-"Would you quit it?!"
+"Would ya quit it?!"
 He glared down at me as light footsteps came around the corner.
 A woman picked up a pair of shoes off the ground, and politely pushed past us.

 The sound of a motorbike rushing away played as background noise as Tony and I stood in silence.

 "Or Misses Daniels."
 He glared at me and then yanked me inside as I tried to hard not to laugh.
 "That works too.
 I don't judge."

 He closed the door behind me and locked it as I got a look around.

-Books lying around on every available surface, piled high and against the walls as far as I could see.
-Shotguns and handguns hanging without cases on blank parts of the walls that were void of books, a staff carved with intricate runes from top to bottom around the corner, cauldrons and various things in jars hidden just out of sight on the lowest shelves.
+Substituting as wallpaper really, books lying around on every available surface, piled high and against the walls as far as I could see.
+Shotguns and handguns hanging without cases on blank parts of the walls that were void of books, a cracked staff carved with intricate runes from top to bottom leaned against the wall around the corner, and cauldrons and other various things in jars hidden just out of sight on the lowest shelves.
 There was a coat rack behind me with trench coats and leather jackets, and an extra-large storage container full of weapons and armor.
 A pile of books was scattered across the floor that originated from the living room and splashed across the wooden floors of the entrance and the linoleum of the kitchen in an avalanche of paper, leather, and bindings.

 The place hadn't changed a bit.

 "Cool."
-I turned and heading toward the stairs off to my left that lead to the second floor.
+I turned and heading toward the one set of stairs off to my left that lead to the second floor.
 "Need help putting the books back, Romeo?"
 He glared at me as I looked back from the stairs.
 "I hear men your age start to have problems-"

-I reached the top of the stairs, stacks of books still covering anything resembling wallpaper.
-I followed the hallway and dusty windows past the bathroom and Tony's room to a secluded living room with two doors on either side of me.
-There was a simple wooden table and a couple of chairs around it, books piled high on the surfaces, and some chairs with sheets on them, hosting more conventions of books.
+When I reached the top of the stairs, stacks of books were still covering anything resembling wallpaper.
+I turned and followed the hallway with dusty windows past the bathroom and Tony's room and turned again to a secluded living room with two doors on either side of me.
+There was a simple wooden table and a couple of chairs around it, books piled high on the surfaces, and some chairs with sheets on them, hosting more assemblies of books.